-- You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - Usually when you have moved. - If you have Pennsylvania Medical Assistance (Medicaid). - If we violate our contract with you. - If you get care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).
+You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):

+- Usually, when you have moved. - If you have Pennsylvania Medical Assistance (Medicaid). - If we violate our contract with you. - If you get care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE) (In Pennsylvania, this program is sometimes called the Living Independence for Elderly (LIFE) Program).